Office of Accessibility Services

 • Do not ask what a student’s disability or disabling medical condition is.

-OAS will inform you what the accommodation is, but not the disability or disabling condition.
+You will be informed what the accommodation is, but not the disability or disabling condition.
 Further, you may not request nor receive/open letters from a student’s provider.

 • If you think a student could benefit from an accommodation because they have self-disclosed a disability, disabling medical condition, or pregnancy to you, you may recommend that the student contact the Office of Accessibility Services at accessibility@sph.cuny.edu.
 Please do not add OAS to an email thread.